 The Bridge Employment Support & Training (BEST) delivers life skills and vocational training modules designed to improve the confidence and mindset of Bridge participants.
 The skills and knowledge gained in the training is essential for career development and assists with everyday living and life choices.

-Proudly support by Jobs Victoria, the BEST program is delivered to male and female offenders serving Community Correctional Orders throughout Victoria and male prisoners at the Metropolitan Remand Centre, Marngoneet Correctional Centre and Barwon Prison.
+Proudly supported by Jobs Victoria, the BEST program is delivered to male and female offenders serving Community Correctional Orders throughout Victoria and at the Ravenhall Correctional Centre.

 The program aims to empower participants to address their offending behaviour, promotes positive life-choices and prepares them for employment or further educational opportunities.

 Since its inception in 2011, over 1600 people across eight regions in Victoria have taken part in the BEST program, at a completion rate of 81.6%.

 Over 200 programs have been delivered across 34 centres spanning all across the state.